pierrz/biggie/README.md

 <br>

 #### Build
-The `docker-compose` file is structured to make the `test` containers build the image used by the `prod` image.
+The `docker-compose.main` file is structured to make the `test` containers build the image used by the `prod` image.
 Hence the need to run one of the following commands on the very first run:
 ```
 docker-compose up api_test celery_test